panteLx/easynews-plus-plus/README.md

 ### What is Easynews?

 Easynews is a premium Usenet provider that offers a web-based Usenet browser.
 It allows you to search, preview, and download files from Usenet newsgroups without the need for a newsreader.
 Easynews is known for its user-friendly interface and fast download speeds.
-The Easynews addon for multiple plattforms provides access to Easynews content directly within platforms like Stremio, Omni or Vidi.
+The Easynews addon for multiple platforms provides access to Easynews content directly within platforms like Stremio, Omni or Vidi.
 You can search for and stream movies, TV shows, and other media files from Easynews using the addon.
 In a way it can serve as an alternative to debrid services (Real-Debrid, Premiumize, AllDebrid etc.).
 An Easynews account with an active subscription is required to use the addon.

 ### Why can't I find show X or movie Y?